HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/at-2/index.md

 For CSP Only
 AT-2(c) [at least annually]

-## TDP Implementation
+## OPS Implementation

-TDP's privileged users, as ACF staff, are required to complete the following trainings annually:
+OPS's privileged users, as ACF staff, are required to complete the following trainings annually:
 - HHS Records Management Training
 - ACF Privacy 101 Training
 - ACF Cybersecurity Awareness Training